 - Before filling in a garden pond, we urge you to reconsider.
 Garden ponds are very important for wildlife.
-If filling in the pond is due to the concern for a child's safety, there is a range of products available to make ponds secure for young children, such as a pond safety grid.
+If filling in the pond is due to concern for a child's safety, there are a range of products available to make ponds secure for young children, such as a pond safety grid.
 Netting should never be used, as it can trap wildlife.
-If you are considering filling in your pond, please contact your local wildlife trust. - If the pond must be filled in, then it should not be disturbed from February to September, where breeding/ young amphibians could be at risk.
-The best time to clear out mud and weeds is from September to October, after the tadpoles are out and before frogs start to hibernate.
-If the pond work cannot be delayed, check the pond carefully and place any amphibians that you find in a suitable container, (e.g. a tank with pond water) while you carry out the work.
-Afterwards, return the amphibians to the pond.
+If you are considering filling in your pond, please contact your local wildlife trust for further advice. - If the pond must be filled in, then it should not be disturbed from February to September, when breeding or young amphibians could be at risk.
+The best time to clear out mud and weeds is from September to October, after the tadpoles are out and before amphibians start to hibernate.
+If the pond work can't be delayed, check the pond carefully and place any amphibians that you find in a suitable container, such as a tank with pond water, while you carry out the work.
+Afterwards, return the amphibians to the pond carefully.